dan-fritchman/Thesis/content.md

 ### Circuit Elements

 SVG schematics instantiate circuit elements from a library of pre-defined symbols.
-Any paired schematic importer must be aware of this libray's contents, as it dictates much of the schematic's connectivity.
+Any paired schematic importer must be aware of this library's contents, as it dictates much of the schematic's connectivity.

 The `kind` field of each `Instance` serves as a reference to a `Element` type.
 Each `Element` consists of: